wescale/k8s-advanced-training/install-your-cluster/README.md

 ls -lath
 ```

-Once connected, to the bastion instance, use the provided cluster.yml file.
+Once connected to the bastion instance, use the provided cluster.yml file.
 Look at this file.
 In particular the `nodes` section.

 Now, you can build your cluster: